yaksh-fanshawe/shortkut/README.md

 ### App Features ###
     - Allowing user to register or create an account on App
-    - Allowing user to login on App
+    - Allowing user to login on App.
     - Allowing user to logout
     - Allowing user to reset password
     - Allowing user to view, enter and modify details in profile